BASIC

 Understanding and using modern electrostimulation

-Did you know that electrical stimulation can also be ICF-compatible?
+Did you know that electrical stimulation can also be carried out in an ICF-compatible way?

-Electrostimulation is a helpful tool that has rightly earned its place in neurorehabilitation.
-In this course, you will learn about the different forms of electrical stimulation and know when to use them.
+Electrical stimulation is a helpful tool that has rightly earned its place in neurorehabilitation.
+In this course, you will learn about the different forms of electrical stimulation and know when to use which one.

-In our digital course on electrical stimulation (ES), you will learn practice-oriented and scientifically sound approaches for the effective application of this method in therapeutic work.
-Specially designed for occupational therapists, physiotherapists and other healthcare professionals, the course provides a basic understanding of ES to support muscle activity, motor learning and structural and functional improvements in your patients.
+In our digital course on electrical stimulation (ES), you will learn practical and scientifically sound approaches to the effective application of this method in therapeutic work.
+Designed specifically for occupational therapists, physiotherapists and other healthcare professionals, the course offers a basic knowledge of ES to support muscle activity, motor learning, as well as structural and functional improvements in your patients.

 Course content

-- ES with damage to the 1st motor neuron
+- ES for damage to the 1st motor neuron

 - ES with damage to the 2nd motor neuron